Keyclic/docs-en/technical.rst

 URL's parameters
 ~~~~~~~~~~~~~~~~

 In this documentation, URIs variables, such as a resource identifier, a page number, etc, will be between curly brackets.
-For example, to get a single feedback :
+For example, to retrieve a single feedback :

 .. code-block:: bash